RezaKargar/raycast-script-commands/README.md

-# DNS Management Scripts
+# Raycast Script Commands

-This repository contains a set of shell scripts for managing DNS settings on macOS.
-These scripts are designed to be used with Raycast, a productivity tool for macOS.
+This repository contains a set of shell scripts designed to be used with Raycast, a productivity tool for macOS.
+These scripts provide various utilities, including DNS management and terminal operations.

 ## Scripts